wyattscarpenter/institute/README.md

 2025-07-07: The Carpenter Institute is formally founded.
 Wyatt S Carpenter is the president of the Carpenter Institute.
 This document is begun and made available at https://wyattscarpenter.github.io/institute

-2025-07-10: Jason Anthony Gray and [Nicholas Philip Etz](etz_bio.md) are named as fellow.
+2025-07-10: Jason Anthony Gray and [Nicholas Philip Etz](etz_bio.md) are named fellows.